 In your Foundation Year you’ll cover material from A Level Mathematics and Further Mathematics, along with advanced topics from university-level studies preparing you for your degree.
 Alongside mathematics, you can choose optional modules across a wide range of subjects from computing to history.

-On completion of the Foundation Year, you have the option to continue to one of the following BSc programmes: Mathematics - BSc (Hons), Mathematics and Statistics - BSc (Hons), Mathematics and Accounting and Finance - BA (Hons).
+On completion of the Foundation Year, you have the option to continue to one of the following BSc programmes: Mathematics - BSc (Hons), Mathematics and Accounting and Finance - BA (Hons).

 In Stage 1 you’ll study a mixture of pure & applied maths and statistics, setting you up to create the degree that you want.
 Small group tutorials help to bridge the gap between school and university and develop your problem-solving skills.